Spotswood railway station: History

-Spotswood station opened on 1 December 1878 and, like the suburb itself, was named after John Stewart Spottiswoode, a local resident who purchased land in the area in 1841.
+As with the suburb it serves, the station was named after John Stewart Spottiswoode, who purchased land in the area in 1841.

-Over the years, a number of sidings were provided to businesses in the area.
+Over the years, a number of sidings were provided for businesses in the area.
 In 1914, a branch line was opened at the down end of the station to the Newport Power Station, in addition to a number of other sidings serving oil terminals in the area.
-A siding at the up end of the station served the Australian Glass Manufacturers factory, and was used by sand trains from Koala Siding (near Nyora on the South Gippsland line).
-On 15 January 1998, the last sand train operated.
+A siding at the up end of the station served the Australian Glass Manufacturers factory, and was used to receive sand trains from Koala Siding (near Nyora on the South Gippsland line).
+The last sand train operated on 15 January 1998,.

-In 1972, both platforms received extensions.
+In 1972, both platforms were extended.
 In 1988, a number of points and dwarf signals at the station were abolished.
 In 1989, boom barriers replaced interlocked gates at the Hudson Road level crossing, located at the up end of the station.

 In 1994, a number of alterations occurred at the station, including the removal of a crossover at the down end, as well as the overhead wire for siding "K", the connections for siding "K" and the oil sidings, and a number of points and signals.

-A disused signal box is at the up end of Platform 1.
-It was decommissioned in 2001, along with the removal of the crossover at the up end, a number of dwarf signals and a siding.
+There is a disused signal box at the up end of Platform 1, which was decommissioned on 12 August 2001, along with the removal of the crossover at the up end, a number of dwarf signals, and a siding.
 In 2007, the remains of some sidings that ran along public roads in the area were removed by Hobsons Bay Council.

-On 26 October 2022, the Level Crossing Removal Project announced that the level crossing will be grade separated by 2030, with the railway line likely to be rebuilt over the road, and will include a rebuilt station.
+On 26 October 2022, the Level Crossing Removal Project announced that the level crossing would be grade separated by 2030, with the railway line likely to be rebuilt over the road, including a new station.

 Platforms and services

-Spotswood has two side platforms.
-It is served by Werribee and Williamstown trains.
+Spotswood has two side platforms and is served by Werribee and Williamstown line trains.